CoreLathe/Armature-7_Traces/README.md

 # Sinterform: Cognitive Hygiene as AI Infrastructure

-Sinterform generates training data for cognitive process supervision from **constrained procedural executions**.
+Sinterform generates training data for cognitive process supervision from resource-aware procedural executions.
 The traces are compiled records of reasoning navigating uncertainty, contradiction, and resource limits without external validation: not curated success stories, not failure dumps, but the mechanical process of reaching conclusions under operational constraint.

 ## What This Is